 \subsubsection{Villin}

-The fast-folding 35-residue villin headpiece subdomain, hereafter referred to as villin, is one of the most well-studied protein folding models both experimentally and computationally (see Ref.\ \citenum{wang_novel_2019} and references therein).
+The fast-folding 35-residue villin headpiece subdomain, hereafter referred to as villin, is one of the most well-studied protein folding models both experimentally and computationally (see Ref.~\citenum{wang_novel_2019} and references therein).
 In the folded state, its secondary structure consists of three $\alpha$-helices spanning residues 3--10, 14--19, and 22--32; these helices pack around a hydrophobic core centered on residues Phe6, Phe10, and Phe17.
-We study the K65nL/N68H/K70nL mutant (sequence: \seqsplit{LSDEDFKAVFGMTRSAFANLPLW{nL}QQHL{nL}KEKGLF}), where nL is norleucine, which is engineered to fold more rapidly.
+We study the K65nL/N68H/K70nL mutant (sequence: \seqsplit{LSDEDFKAVFGMTRSAFANLPLW{nL}QQHL{nL}KEKGLF}, where nL is norleucine), which is engineered to fold more rapidly.
 The dataset consists of a single \qty{125}{\micro\second} trajectory, saved every \qty{0.2}{\nano\second} \cite{lindorff-larsen_how_2011}.
 To generate training and validation data, the trajectory is split in half and treated as two independent segments.

 We define three CVs: the RMSD of the C$_\alpha$ atoms to the experimental structure (PDB 2F4K \cite{kubelka_sub-microsecond_2006}) of helices 1 and 2 ($\CaRMSD{1,2}$), helices 2 and 3 ($\CaRMSD{2,3}$), and helices 1, 2, and 3 ($\CaRMSD{1,2,3}$).
-The unfolded state $A$ is defined as configurations with $\CaRMSD{1,2} \ge \qty{0.4}{\nano\meter}$, $\CaRMSD{2,3} \ge \qty{0.4}{\nano\meter}$, and $\CaRMSD{1,2,3} \ge \qty{0.5}{\nano\meter}$ and the folded state $B$ is defined as configurations with $\CaRMSD{1,2} \le \qty{0.1}{\nano\meter}$, $\CaRMSD{2,3} \le \qty{0.1}{\nano\meter}$ and $\CaRMSD{1,2,3} \le \qty{0.15}{\nano\meter}$.
+The unfolded state $A$ is defined as configurations with $\CaRMSD{1,2} \ge \qty{0.4}{\nano\meter}$, $\CaRMSD{2,3} \ge \qty{0.4}{\nano\meter}$, and $\CaRMSD{1,2,3} \ge \qty{0.5}{\nano\meter}$, and the folded state $B$ is defined as configurations with $\CaRMSD{1,2} \le \qty{0.1}{\nano\meter}$, $\CaRMSD{2,3} \le \qty{0.1}{\nano\meter}$ and $\CaRMSD{1,2,3} \le \qty{0.15}{\nano\meter}$.
 With these state definitions, unfolded to folded transitions occur at a rate of $3.7 \times 10^{-1}$ \unit{\per\micro\second}.
 We show the stationary distribution and empirical committor projected onto $\CaRMSD{1,2}$ and $\CaRMSD{2,3}$ in Fig.~\ref{fig:villin}.
 The unfolded state $A$ is in the upper right, and the folded state $B$ is in the lower left.

-We use as inputs to the neural networks three sets of features with increasing expressivity: the three RMSDs (``RMSDs''), sines and cosines of the $(\phi,\psi)$ backbone dihedral angles (``Dihedrals''), and all pairwise distances between C$_\alpha$ atoms (``Distances'').
+We use as inputs to the neural networks three sets of features: the three RMSDs (``RMSDs''), sines and cosines of the $(\phi,\psi)$ backbone dihedral angles (``Dihedrals''), and all pairwise distances between C$_\alpha$ atoms (``Distances'').